-Don’t forget that “quality” matters.
+When it comes to backlinks, “quality” matters.
 At one time, a high quantity of backlinks would be enough to rank well in search engines.
 But this too was manipulated.
-Black hat SEOs used low-quality link farms to drive backlinks to web pages, resulting in undeserved rankings.
+Black hat SEOs—the internet’s version of the man in black — used low-quality link farms to drive backlinks to web pages, resulting in undeserved rankings.
 Search engines again evolved to consider the quality and relevance of websites doing the linking.
 After all, which Westworld recap would you take more seriously: an article linked to from The New York Times or a post linked to from an unknown online directory?

 Unluckily for black hat SEO artists of the past, great content isn’t easy to fake.
 That’s because great content treats buyers a lot like guests are treated at Westworld (spoiler alert: at least until last season’s final episode).
 It engages them with unique narratives and guides them gently through a journey created just for them.
-When you produce content that reflects the needs, challenges and language of your buyers, keywords happen.
-If you make it engaging to boot, others share it and backlinks happen.
+When you produce content that reflects the needs, challenges, and language of your buyers, keywords happen.
+If you make it engaging to boot, your readers will share it.
+Then, backlinks happen.

 Just remember that as much as search engines have evolved, they haven’t reached “Westworld-host” level awareness, which is why human intervention still goes a long way.
-A stellar content marketing strategy will leverage SEO best practices, outreach, and buyer research to give you an edge over the many competitors vying for your buyer’s attention.
+When you combine SEO and content marketing, you create stellar content supported by solid SEO best practices to gain an edge over the many competitors vying for your buyer’s attention.